core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Removed requirement on 0 as initial value of the Key Generation Number.

 * Improved handling of responses from a server that changes Sender ID.

+* Relax constrictions of Block-wise with group communication.

 * Added IANA consideration on the "CoAP Option Numbers" registry.